temporaryprojectpage/AUTO-QA/code/AUTO_QA/Data/readme.txt

 ##sample folder structure is given
-# download logs and extract in corresponding locations.
+# download logs and extract in corresponding locations as explained in instructions.